Frequently Asked Questions

 How is CAN different from other child abuse agencies?

-While other community agencies concentrate on the prevention of child abuse, the rehabilitation of perpetrators or the therapeutic treatment of children and families, the Child Abuse Network deals with child abuse intervention – the investigation of alleged abuse.
-Here, all the experts work together to determine whether abuse has occurred.
+While other community agencies concentrate on the prevention of child abuse or the therapeutic treatment of children and families, the Child Abuse Network deals with child abuse intervention – the investigation of alleged abuse.

 Why is CAN needed?

 During a child abuse investigation, experts from several agencies must talk with the child.
 Before the Child Abuse Network existed, children were taken back and forth among child welfare offices, police departments and medical clinics.
-At each visit, the child was asked to retell his/her story.
-The process not only duplicated investigative efforts, it also made children relive their experience over and over.
+At each visit, a child would need to retell his/her story.
+This process not only duplicated investigative efforts, but it forced children relive their experience over and over.

-The Child Abuse Network centralizes all the experts who must talk to the child.
-Children now need to come to only one place to talk to those investigating their abuse.
-The investigation is streamlined, information is shared, and decisions are based on more expert information.
-As a result, children are able to begin their healing process faster.
+The Child Abuse Network centralizes all the experts who must talk to the child in one place reducing trauma for the child and family.
+Additionally, it streamlines the investigation assuring pertinent details are shared, and decisions are based on more expert information.

 What About Confidentiality and Information Sharing?